 Click on the blue text where it says to upload an image.
 Once you click on that, you will be brought up to your folder section within Windows.
-You can double-click on the image and the information will be auto populated into the search bar.
+You can double-click on the icon, and the information will be auto-populated into the search bar.

 Step 3: Scroll Down

 Like before, you can scroll down on the image results and find related pictures to the one that you uploaded.
-Depending on the quality of your picture, you might get sharper and better results compared to a very low quality shot.
-Here is an example of the picture that I wanted to find similar shots of.
+Depending on the quality of your photo, you might get sharper and better results compared to a deficient quality shot.
+Here is an example of the picture that I wanted to find views that were similar.

-As you might have seen in step two, you can actually paste in a Bing URL on an image if you wanted to find similar pictures of it.
-With the new update, you can just scroll down on any image and it will do the same thing as before.
+As you might have seen in step two, you can paste in a Bing URL on an image if you wanted to find similar pictures of it.
+With the new update, you can just scroll down on any model, and it will do the same thing as before.